liat-g/liat-g/README.md

 🍞 I am enthusiastic about learning new technology.
 During the Grace Hopper Program (September 2021 - December 2021), I learned PostgreSQL, Sequelize, Express, React and React/Redux.
 For my capstone, Bizarr, I learned React Native, Expo, Firebase and Google Maps API.
 A solo project I am working on is called Dream-Journal, a fullstack journaling application, where I am implementing Django, Python and React.

-🏁 When I'm not programming, I am pushing myself to develop design skills such as, utilizing Adobe Photoshop, Premiere and After Effects and Blender.
+🏁 When I'm not programming or furthering my knowledge in UI/UX, I am pushing myself to develop design skills such as, utilizing Rhino, Adobe Photoshop, Premiere and After Effects and Blender.
 I am also passionate in learning animation and other sequential art.

-🐝 You can reach me at liatg812@gmail.com
+🐝 You can reach me at liat.guvenc@gmail.com

 <!---
 liat-g/liat-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.